NM198/AttendanceDashboard/README.md

 Instructions - Backend:

 Instructions for new user setup and save nfc tag.

-0. Check the nfc reader, In the terminal -- python3 /var/www/html/Dashboard/Backend/readone.py and then place nfc to reader.

-1. Register a new user using nfc, In the terminal -- python3 /var/www/html/Dashboard/Backend/save_user.py and then place nfc to reader.
+1. Register a new user using nfc, run save_user.py and then place nfc to reader.
 Follow the steps on the display.

-2. Log attendance,  In the terminal -- python3 /var/www/html/Dashboard/Backend/check_attendance.py and then place nfc to reader.
+2. Log attendance,run record_attendance.py and then place nfc to reader.

 Instructions - frontend: